m-rosinsky/developer-qual/python/02_ControlFlow/tutorials/03_IfElse.md

 ## The `else` Keyword

-When we look at the basic syntax of an `if` block:
+Let's revisit the basic syntax of an `if` block:

 ```python3
 if <condition>: